-Ohio Sales Tax Holiday is Aug.
-5-7, 2022.
-Shop tax-free all weekend for clothes and school supplies!
+The Ohio Sales Tax Holiday is August 1 through August 14, 2025.
+Enjoy two weeks of tax-free shopping on clothes and school supplies!

-Back to School with PBS offers printable checklists and planners to get in the back-to-school mindset, tips for creating daily routines for kids, tips for easing anxiety about going back to school, and more to help going back to school go as smoothly as possible.
+Back to School with PBS offers printable checklists and planners to get in the back-to-school mindset, tips for creating daily routines, and more for back-to-school.

 Frequently Asked Questions